Lorenagb/GS_HighlyPolyploid/README.md

 ## Simulation folder

-AlphaSimR code to generate the same simulated datasets I used in the paper
+AlphaSimR code to generate the simulated datasets I used in the paper

 "/SweetPotato/GRMs_sweetpotato.R" can be used to get the GRMs for these simulated datasets (I simulated an hexaploid)